 I am!
 Carnitas are SO tempting and delicious.
 I always order them when I go out to eat at a Mexican restaurant or when I order in from a taqueria.
 It's a thrill to be able to make these incredible carnitas at home.

-Here's how I love to serve carnitas
+What to serve with carnitas

 Set out a platter of this delicious pork carnitas next to a pile of tostada shells or warm tortillas.
 Surround it with your favorite accompaniments such as pico de gallo, guacamole, pickled red onions, chipotle coleslaw, Mexican red rice, chopped cilantro, chopped white onions, queso fresco, and black beans, and invite everyone to dig in!